 Trauma Exposure and Anger

-At its core, anger is a survival-based response that prepares the body for action and provides a warning to others who pose some sort of threat.
-Unfortunately, when this response is triggered frequently, it can harm rather than help and can contribute to a substantial downturn in health and well-being.
-People who live through highly traumatic events or situations often experience an angry reaction to their circumstances.
+At its core, anger is a survival-based response that prepares the body for action and provides a warning to others who pose a threat.
+Unfortunately, when this response is triggered frequently, it can harm rather than help and contribute to a substantial downturn in health and well-being.
+Often, people who live through highly traumatic events or situations experience an angry reaction to their circumstances.
 If such a reaction is not eventually brought under control, it can potentially promote the onset of PTSD.
 In addition, unpredictable outbursts of anger may constitute an active symptom of the disorder in affected individuals.